 China has become increasingly accessible over the past few years for disabled visitors.
-While for people with physical handicap who visit China for the first time, there might still be some concerns and uncertainties to be solved.
+While for people with a physical handicap who visit China for the first time, there might still be some concerns and uncertainties to be solved.
 So we think it is time to provide some useful tips for you to plan a safe and enjoyable trip.

-Once given the permission, ask the doctor for some medicines you need and make sure that these medicines are allowed in China.
+Once given permission, ask the doctor for some medicines you need and make sure that these medicines are allowed in China.
 Please keep a doctor’s letter and a copy of the prescription containing your name and address to prove your ownership of these medicines when you go through customs.

-Our customer in front of Ming Dynasty Tombs, a wheelchair-friendly attraction with ramp above the entrance steps
+Our customer in front of Ming Dynasty Tombs, a wheelchair-friendly attraction with a ramp above the entrance steps

 Considering your limited mobility, it is better to choose a tailor-made tour instead of a group tour.
 In a tailor-made tour, you can have the right to choose the routes which are most suitable for your body condition, and have a private vehicle with commodious space to transfer you from one place to another.
 In the meantime, a travel consultant will help you to plan your trip and take care of it from start to finish.